-• three units from the English group, including a Unit 3-4 sequence

-• at least three other sequences of Unit 3-4 studies, which can include further sequences from the English group.
+- three units from the English group (Foundation English, English, EAL or English Literature), including a Unit 3-4 sequence - at least three other sequences of Unit 3-4 studies, which can include further sequences from the English group.

 The Victorian Tertiary Admissions Centre (VTAC) advises that satisfactory completion of a scored Unit 3-4 sequence from the English group of studies is required for the calculation of a student's Australian Tertiary Admission Rank (ATAR).